-LeRoy: But they’re not displaying the glory of God by enjoying God’s blessings that it talks about in Peter, the blessing of life, seeing good days, loving life, inheriting the grace of life.
+LeRoy: They’re functionally married, but they’re not displaying the glory of God by enjoying God’s blessings that talks about in Peter, the blessing of life, seeing good days, loving life, inheriting the grace of life.
 We didn’t have any idea that that was possible.

-Jim: In fact, LeRoy, you described in your book that you came to a crisis of faith and uh … you resigned or contemplated resigning from being a pastor.
+Jim: In fact, LeRoy, you described in your book that you came to a crisis of faith and you resigned or contemplated resigning from being a pastor.

 LeRoy: I did resign.

-Jim: But … but it’s real and I so appreciate the fact that you’re willing to pop that part of your heart open, so that the Lord could use it for others right now who may be right in that spot.
-They’re so desperate, they don’t even know if they want to live.
-Describe that moment and how dark that must have felt for you.
+Jim: But, but it’s real.
+And I so appreciate the fact that you’re willing to pop that part of your heart open so that the Lord could use it for others right now, who may be right in that spot.
+They’re so desperate.
+They don’t even know if they wanna live.
+Describe that moment and how dark that must’ve felt for you?

-John: And that’ll bring us to the close of today’s Best of 2017 Focus on the Family presentation.
-We hope that as Kim and LeRoy Wagner have been sharing that that’s really spoken to your heart.
+John: And that’ll bring us to the end of today’s Focus on the Family conversation with Kim and LeRoy Wagner.
+And I hope that what they’ve had to share has really spoken to your heart.